 Your iPhone also allows you the ability to preserve the original Live photo but create a duplicate still image from it.
 That way, you have the best of both worlds!

-In order to duplicate a live photo as a still, simply click on the share icon when you are on the photo.
+Click on the share icon when you are on the picture.
 You will see two choices on the next screen.
-“Duplicate” and “Duplicate as Still photo”.
+“Duplicate” and “Duplicate as Still photo.”

 The first option simply creates a copy of your live photo.
 The second option creates a still image from your live photo.